dylanmburbank/Airbnb/README.md

 This project was an assigned graduate capstone project at the culmination of my Master of Science in Business Analytics program at UNH.
+In initial steps of the project, used various modeling methods in R to predict high booking rate of listings on Airbnb data.
+In latter steps, tasked with exploring causal discovery into high booking rate of data specific to Hawaii market.

 ## Executive Summary